 Does your family spend too much time plugged into technology?
+Go screen-free with these fun family activities!
 Pulling the Plug on technology strengthens relationships.
-These tips will help pull the plug!
+These tips will help pull the plug and go screen-free!

 ~This post contains affiliate links.

 If your family is like ours, then you are on your phone, computer, or gaming system way too much!
 The other day I asked the boys to watch Tony for me.
 They took him upstairs with them and they plugged themselves into a game they were playing… Something told me to go check Tony (read more about it here).

 After that experience, I knew it was time for our family to pull the plug on so much technology!
 Pulling the plug on technology strengthened our relationships with each other and we have so much fun with one another rather than staring at a screen!

 We have 50+ fun and interactive activities you can do with your family and go Screen-Free!

 With Summer here it is the perfect time to Pull the Plug on Technology and connect as a family- have more family time!

 How to Pull the Plug on Technology: Screen-Free Tips